davidmcclure/twitter-ext/README.md

 1. Create a new repository on Docker hub to house the image.

 1. In `docker-compose.yml`, be sure that the `image` key matches the Hub user / repo name.
-Eg, if the user account is `lsm`, and the repo is called `twitter`, use `lsm/twitter` as the image name.
+Eg, if the user account is `cortico`, and the repo is called `etl`, use `cortico/etl` as the image name.

 1. Update the image with `docker-compose build`.
 This will bake the current source code into the image.